Mark Stephen Wrighton

 In the years following his appointment, the university has made significant progress in student quality, campus improvements, resource development, curriculum and international reputation.

-As the university’s reputation has grown, interest among prospective students has climbed dramatically – approximately 29,000 applications for a freshman class of just over 1,700 students in a typical entering class.
-Applications come from all 50 states and approximately 125 countries.
+As the university’s reputation has grown, interest among prospective students has climbed dramatically – approximately 31,000 applications for a first-year class of about 1,750 students in a typical entering class.
+Applications come from all 50 states and approximately 130 countries.

 Two major, multiyear fundraising initiatives were conducted during Chancellor Wrighton’s tenure.
 In 1998 the university publicly launched a billion-dollar campaign to build resources for student scholarships, professorships, other endowed program support and new buildings.
 The campaign continued through 2004, surpassed its goal, and raised more than $1.55 billion.
-The current capital campaign – Leading Together: The Campaign for Washington University – will build on the university’s strong history and further evolve its global leadership by focusing on strengthening the university’s impact in four key areas: preparing the leaders of tomorrow, advancing human health, inspiring innovation and entrepreneurship, and enhancing the quality of life.
-The Leading Together campaign was publicly launched in October 2012 and will conclude in 2018.
-The campaign has a goal of $2.2 billion, and as of March 2015, more than $1.8 billion has been realized.
+The most recent capital campaign ― Leading Together: The Campaign for Washington University ― has built on the University’s strong history and has further evolved its global leadership by focusing on strengthening the University’s impact in four key areas: preparing the leaders of tomorrow, advancing human health, inspiring innovation and entrepreneurship, and enhancing the quality of life.
+The Leading Together Campaign was publicly launched in October 2012 and concluded in June 2018.
+The Campaign exceeded its $2.2 billion dollar goal with more than $3.3 billion realized.

-Wrighton currently serves on the board of directors of: Akermin, BioSTL, Brooks Automation, Cabot Corporation, Corning Incorporated, CORTEX, the Donald Danforth Plant Science Center, Missouri Botanical Garden ex officio, the St. Louis Regional Chamber ex officio and United Way of Greater St. Louis.
-He also serves as a trustee of BJC Healthcare and the St. Louis Science Center.
+Wrighton currently serves on the board of directors of: BioSTL, Brooks Automation, Cabot Corporation, Corning Incorporated, CORTEX Innovation Community, the Donald Danforth Plant Science Center, Forest Park Forever ex officio, Missouri Botanical Garden ex officio, the St. Louis Regional Chamber ex officio and the United Way of Greater St. Louis.
+He also serves as a trustee of BJC Healthcare, the Institute of International Education and the St. Louis Science Center.
 Wrighton is also a member of Civic Progress St. Louis.

 Born in Jacksonville, Florida in 1949, Wrighton earned his BS degree with honors in chemistry from Florida State University in 1969.
 While at Florida State, he studied under Professor Jack Saltiel and upon graduation received the Monsanto Chemistry Award for outstanding research.
 He did his graduate work at the California Institute of Technology (Caltech) under Professors Harry B. Gray and George S. Hammond, receiving his PhD there in 1972.
 His doctoral dissertation was on “Photoprocesses in Metal-Containing Molecules.”
 Based on his research accomplishments, Wrighton was named the first recipient of the Herbert Newby McCoy Award at Caltech.